Elementary and high school in Canada

 In general, elementary school in Canada runs from kindergarten to grade 6, junior high or middle school runs from grades 7-8, and high school runs from grades 9-12.
 This varies from province to province.
 Kindergarten starts as early as four years old.
-Most high school graduates turn 18 the year they graduate, except in Quebec where graduates are 16 years old.
+Most high school graduates turn 18 the year they graduate, except in Quebec where graduates would turn 17.

 Study and accommodations options

 There are a variety of short and long term study options available in Canada based on your needs.
 Whether you choose a summer camp, one semester or a full academic year, something in-between or longer, studying in Canada will be a life-changing experience!